 Common dental problems in teens often include their wisdom teeth because they typically appear toward the end of their adolescent years.
-By the time a teen reaches age 13, more often than not, they have all of their permanent teeth.
-Those who are ages 17 and 21 typically see their wisdom teeth.
+By the time a teen reaches age thirteen, more often than not, they have all of their permanent teeth.
+Those who are ages seventeen and twenty-one typically see their wisdom teeth.

 For some, the appearance of wisdom teeth might be painful.
 If these teeth do not grow in the correct position or are misaligned, that further complicates things.
 Parents can help their teens prevent problems from escalating.
 They can do this by asking their dentist to monitor wisdom tooth growth and address any issues causing pain or discomfort.

 While this is another of the most common dental problems in teens, cavities are mostly preventable.
 When teens eat foods that are starchy or sugary, that leads to plaque formation on their teeth.
 When plaque is present on a tooth, that means bacteria is eating away at the tooth enamel’s surface.

 As that occurs, cavities or holes develop in the tooth.
 When teens are vigilant regarding their oral hygiene, which removes plaque before problems arise, you can help your teen prevent this problem by encouraging brushing, flossing, and having regular cleanings.

 Another dental problem teens face gingivitis or other forms of gum disease, including periodontitis.
 When teens experience mild forms of gum disease, that is when gingivitis is present.
 Some of the most common symptoms include: